-- Art therapy
+- Art therapy.

-- Music therapy
+- Music therapy.

-- Relaxation exercises
+- Relaxation exercises.

-Talk with your doctor about your options.
+Talk with your health care team about your options.

 Coping and support

-A diagnosis of a brain tumor can be overwhelming and frightening.
-It can make you feel like you have little control over your health.
-But you can take steps to cope with the shock and grief that may come after your diagnosis.
+Some people say a brain tumor diagnosis feels overwhelming and frightening.
+It might make you feel like you have little control over your health.
+It might help to take steps to understand your condition and talk about your feelings.
 Consider trying to:

 - Keep friends and family close.
 Keeping your close relationships strong will help you deal with your brain tumor.
-Friends and family can provide the practical support you'll need, such as helping take care of your house if you're in the hospital.
+Friends and family can provide the practical support you'll need, such as helping take care of your home if you're in the hospital.
 And they can serve as emotional support when you feel overwhelmed by cancer.

-- Find someone to talk with.
-Find a good listener who is willing to listen to you talk about your hopes and fears.
-This may be a friend or family member.
-The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.
+Find someone to talk with.
+Find a good listener who is willing to hear you talk about your hopes and fears.
+This may be a friend, family member or clergy member.
+Ask your health care team to suggest a counselor or medical social worker you can talk with.

 Preparing for an appointment

-- Doctors who use radiation to treat cancer (radiation oncologists)
+- Doctors who use radiation to treat cancer, called radiation oncologists.

-- Rehabilitation specialists
+- Rehabilitation specialists.

-It's a good idea to be well-prepared for your appointment.
-Here's some information to help you get ready, and what to expect from your doctor.
+It's a good idea to be prepared for your appointment.
+Here's some information to help you get ready.

 What you can do